Pace Center For Girls serves 61 students in grades 6-12.

 Pace Center For Girls ranks among the top 20% of public schools in Florida for:

-Pace Center For Girls's student population of 55 students has stayed relatively flat over five school years.
+Pace Center For Girls's student population of 61 students has grown by 7% over five school years.

-The teacher population of 10 teachers has grown by 25% over five school years.
+The teacher population of 6 teachers has declined by 25% over five school years.

 Total Classroom Teachers